-During this course, you will learn all relevant aspects to implement and/ or improve a comprehensive and integrated Supplier Qualification System which fulfils regulatory GMP requirements.
+During this Live Online course, you will learn all relevant aspects to implement and/ or improve a comprehensive and integrated Supplier Qualification System which fulfils regulatory GMP requirements.
 Furthermore, you will get to know possibilities and tools to increase efficiency and decrease costs at your company.

 Qualification and audits of suppliers, contract manufacturers and laboratories and other service providers are an important part of each Quality System.
 But what is required and which steps are really necessary?
 And is it possible to even decrease audit activities?